 B.S.
 Information Technology Areas of Study

 The WGU Bachelor of Science in Information Technology program was developed in consultation with our IT Council, which is made up of industry experts representing all facets of the discipline from the high-tech business world to national research laboratories.
-The degree uses industry-endorsed certifications from Microsoft, CompTIA, and CIW to validate a student’s skill competency.
+The degree uses industry-endorsed certifications to validate a student’s skill competency.
 Additionally, the competencies in quantitative literacy, language and communications, and problem solving assure that the graduate has the well-rounded educational background that is required in today's challenging environment.

 Information Technology Fundamentals